kedro-org/awesome-kedro/README.md

 - [Spaceship-Titanic using Kedro and MLflow](https://github.com/mauricioarauujo/spaceship-titanic) by [Mauricio Araujo](https://github.com/mauricioarauujo), Spaceship-Titanic Kaggle competition with a fully automated machine learning lifecycle using Kedro and MLflow.
 - [pipelinex_image_processing](https://github.com/Minyus/pipelinex_image_processing) by [Minyus](https://github.com/Minyus), a Kedro pipeline for image processing using OpenCV, Scikit-image, TensorFlow/Keras, and MLflow.
 - [Price Prediction Pipeline](https://github.com/Pedro-A-D-S/diamonds_price_prediction) by [Pedro Alves](https://github.com/Pedro-A-D-S), a data processing and data science pipeline for a ficticious Diamond enterprise using Scikit-Learn, Docker and Pandas.
+- [Healthcare Data Analysis with Kedro](https://github.com/pablovdcf/TFM_HADO_Cares) by [Pablo Villar](https://github.com/pablovdcf), a end to end project through kedro pipelines (preprocessing, processing and data_science) with an app made in Streamlit where you can interact with the data.

 ## [Kedro plugins](https://docs.kedro.org/en/stable/extend_kedro/plugins.html)